emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 The output of this command is the docker image tagged _ukrainehelp_dev_.
 The name can be customized.

-To execute the container with this image, from the root folder of the project run the follwing command:
+To execute the container with this image, from the root folder of the project run the following command:

 ```shell
 docker run --rm -v ${PWD}:/opt -p 4000:4000 --name ukrainehelp -it ukrainehelp_dev